mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Da: and see what happens?
     Mick: and see what happens.

-Te is explicit in the
+Te is implicit in the use of is process, saying "I was thinking can we make like a pacman game kind of thing".
-ven saying "I was thinking can we make like a pacman game kind of thing".
+Da is more explicit naming the shift of perspective but also implying Mick takes this to a different level by making reference to a key change of code that would be involved.

-#### Professional practices - and linking to developer resources
+NOTE - LINK THIS TO LOA

 Da speech show desire to for the pair to try something new.
 This may be to avoid repetition in the educational experience of the child or perhaps by the desire for challenge which would result from stepping outside of the existing walled garden of choices offered as existing guides.
 Their new choice is a change of perspective which involves a new game pattern of a new movement game mechanic.
 The specific proposal is to remove a jumping game mechanic and using a 2D top down movement mechanic used in maze and adventure games like Pac-man and Zelda.